Nice Face: Synopsis

-Villanelle is eating ice cream in a shop in Vienna.
-She notices a little girl staring at her, and exchanges smiles with her.
+Villanelle (Jodie Comer) is eating ice cream in a shop in Vienna.
+She notices a little girl staring at her and exchanges smiles with her.
 She gets up to leave, and as she walks past the girl, she tips over her bowl of ice cream.

-Eve Polastri works for a department of MI5 that provides diplomatic protection for visitors to the UK, under her boss Bill Pargrave (David Haig).
-She is called in to a meeting attended by her supervisor Frank Haleton (Darren Boyd), and Carolyn Martens (Fiona Shaw), head of the Russian desk at MI6.
+Eve Polastri (Sandra Oh) works for a department of MI5 that provides diplomatic protection for visitors to the UK, under her boss Bill Pargrave (David Haig).
+She is called in to a meeting attended by her supervisor Frank Haleton (Darren Boyd) and Carolyn Martens (Fiona Shaw), head of the Russian desk at MI6.
 Carolyn explains that a Russian politician involved in sex trafficking was assassinated in Vienna.
 The sole witness is the politician's Polish girlfriend Kasia (Edyta Budnik), who fled to London, and Eve's department is assigned with protecting her.
 As the meeting draws to a close, Eve floats her theory that the assassin is a woman.

 At her apartment in Paris, Villanelle is given her next job by her handler Konstantin (Kim Bodnia).
 She travels to Tuscany and infiltrates a villa where a Mafia boss is hosting a party.
 Using his grandson as a lure, she baits him into a room and kills him by stabbing him in the eye with a poisoned hairpin.

 Eve is informed by Bill that CCTV footage from Vienna shows the assassin was male.
 Disregarding Bill's instructions, she conducts an unauthorised interview with Kasia.
-Unable to get much useful information out of her, Eve enlists help from Niko (Owen McDonnell), her English-Polish husband, and Dom (Billy Matthews), a teenage boy who plays at Niko's contract bridge club.
+Unable to get much useful information out of her, Eve enlists help from her English-Polish husband Niko (Owen McDonnell) and Dom (Billy Matthews), a teenage boy who plays at Niko's contract bridge club.
 Eve discovers from their translations that Kasia described the assassin as a woman.
 With the assistance of her colleague Elena (Kirby Howell-Baptiste), she learns that the descriptions of the woman do not match any known female assassins on record.

 Back at her apartment, Villanelle is tasked by Konstantin to travel to London and kill Kasia.
 He cautions her to be discreet and stage it as suicide, as her hairpin was attracting attention from the press.

 Eve goes to the hospital where the witness is housed, bringing Dom to pose as Kasia's cousin.
 Eve excuses herself to the bathroom, where she unknowingly encounters Villanelle disguised as a nurse.
 They have a brief interaction where Villanelle advises Eve to wear her hair down.
 Eve receives a call from Bill telling her that the CCTV footage was bogus.
 She returns to the hospital room to find the nurse and the two guarding police officers dead and Kasia dying, whom she tries in vain to save.
 Eve and Bill are both fired by Frank.
 Eve is approached at her home by Carolyn.
-Carolyn discloses that she has been tracking a female assassin working internationally over the past two years, and offers Eve a chance to work on the investigation.
+Carolyn discloses that she has been tracking a female assassin working internationally over the past two years and offers Eve a chance to work on the investigation.

 At her apartment, Villanelle reads a postcard containing details of her next job, taking place in Bulgaria.